freequest/DuckHuntPuzzle/docs/hunt_running.rst

 ----------

 The queue page shows team's puzzle answer guesses as they come in.
-The main table on the page has one row for each submission.
-As the table header says, the table shows the team, the puzzle, the submission, the submission time, and the response.
-The row will be color coded for each submission: red for wrong and green for correct.
+The main table on the page has one row for each guess.
+As the table header says, the table shows the team, the puzzle, the guess, the guess time, and the response.
+The row will be color coded for each guess: red for wrong and green for correct.

 The response column also has a "Fix" link next to each response.
-Clicking it will bring up a form where you can edit the response to the submission.
+Clicking it will bring up a form where you can edit the response to the guess.
 The edited response will automatically be pushed to the team's puzzle page.
 This can be used to nudge a team in the correct direction if they are close or have possibly just misspelled something.

 Above the table there are two dropdown selectors and a "Filter" button.
-These can be used to filter the shown submissions on the queue page by Team or Puzzle.
+These can be used to filter the shown guesss on the queue page by Team or Puzzle.

 Chat Page
 ---------